zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 2. Clone the forked repository from your own GitHub account to your local machine.

-3. The repository contains a README file and several text files (in the `data` directory), each storing the lyrics of a song.
+3. The repository contains a README file and several text files (reachable through the path: `seventh_assignment/src/main/Server/data`), each storing the lyrics of a song.

 4. Implement the client-side and server-side code as per the assignment requirements.
 Refer to the provided code comments and any additional guidelines mentioned in the code.